A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 Some types of mynas are known as talkers because they can imitate human language.
 As the bird became more settled, it began speaking in what appeared to be either Pashto or Dari, Afghan languages that the ambassador did not understand.

 Chatel said he tried to teach Juji some French words — much to the bird’s annoyance.
-However, the bird, which appeared skittish around men, happily bonded with women at the French residence, including the one managing the French residence.
+However, the bird, which appeared skittish around men, happily bonded with women at the French residence, including the one managing it.

 One day, Juji changed his tune, saying “bonjour,” or hello in French, when prompted by the manager.